oscdoctest/Qi-Docs/docs/Qi_Types_API.rst

-``Update Type``
+``Create or Update Type``
 ------------

-Updates the definition of a type.
+Creates the specified type.
+If a type with the same Id already exists, the definition of the type is updated.

 Note that a type cannot be updated if any streams are associated with it.
 Also, certain parameters, including the type id, cannot be changed after they are defined.